Skip to content

 The following categories describe examples of the way we use and disclose health information without your written authorization:

-• For Payment: We may use and disclose your health information to others so they will pay us or reimburse you for your treatment.
-For example, a bill may be sent to you, your insurance company or a third-party payer.
+• For Payment: We may use and disclose your health information as needed to bill or obtain payment for the treatment and services provided.
+For example, a bill may be sent to you, your insurance company, or a third-party payer.
 The bill may contain information that identifies you, your diagnosis, and treatment or supplies used in the course of treatment.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your health plan will cover the treatment.

 We are also allowed to the extent permitted by applicable law to use and disclose your health information without your authorization for the following purposes: